etsangsplk/go-sensor/README.md

 3) Removing vendor from .gitignore
 4) Git adding the files under /vendor and submitting

-Users of your repository will have to manually delete the vendor directory before they can pull your changes that have the vendor directory contents as part of the repo.
+Other engineers will have to manually delete the vendor directory before they can pull the repo updates that include the vendor directory contents as part of the repo.

 ## Features
 * Implements [Splunk SSC Logging Standards](https://confluence.splunk.com/display/PROD/ERD%3A+Shared+Logging) structured leveled logging
-* Built over [zap](https://godoc.org/go.uber.org/zap) to provide low allocation, high performance logging.
+* Built over [zap](https://godoc.org/go.uber.org/zap) to provide low allocation, high performance logging
-* Context request tracing with provided http.Handler handlers
+* Context request tracing with provided middleware handlers
+* Child loggers including 'component loggers' (channel loggers)

 Forthcoming features not yet implemented:
 * Level set/get that is shared across a chain of loggers (parent-child), and the ability to isolate a logger's level setting from others (like atomic levels in zap)
 * Load capped sampling: add config support for zap sampling to put a cap on CPU and I/O load
 * Logger sampling: add support to emit a set sampling of traces (for example, 1% of http 200 requests)
 * Distributed tracing: integrate [opentracing-go](https://github.com/opentracing/opentracing-go)
-* Logging administration: remotely set logging levels on registered loggers.
+* Logging administration: remotely set logging levels on registered loggers
 * A separate dev tool for humanizing logs
 * More middleware HTTP handlers and middleware features:
   * Support for X-DEBUG-TRACE http header to enable debug tracing for that request
   * Tenant context in request tracing
   * HTTP access tracing (errors, sampled non-errors)

-## Quick Start
-### Basic Usage
+## Basic Usage
 This is how you instantiate a new logger for your service:
 ```go
 // In service main create the service logger